Resource fork: Accessing

-Data types in a resource fork
+Data types

 The smallest elements making up a resource fork are called data types.
 There are several data types.
 After a resource fork is accessed, its contents can be found by reading it in as appropriate for the data types defined in advance.
 Placing definitions inside the program stating how data is to be treated makes it possible to store resources called TMPL resources as well.
 Using this method increases the visibility of the data when viewed with a program such as ResEdit, making later editing simpler.
 As the Macintosh platform originated with Motorola-based processors (68k and PPC), the data is serialized to disk in big-endian format.

 The following is a list of the major data types, in alphabetical order.

-Major resource types
+Types

-The type codes below, like the above datatypes, are used as type identifiers for more than resource forks themselves: they are used to identify file themselves, to describe data in the clipboard, and much more.
+The type codes below, like the above datatypes, are used as type identifiers for more than resource forks themselves: they are used to identify files themselves, to describe data in the clipboard, and much more.

-Note that types must be 4 bytes long, so types like snd and STR actually have a space (0x20) at the end.
+Types must be 4 bytes long, so types like snd and STR actually have a space (0x20) at the end.